frequencydesign/gulp-webpack-es6/README.md

 Babel for Webpack will help us take advantage of the latest JavaScript version, while also transpiling the code down to older version for older browsers
 Bootstrap and react-Bootstrap will help us get some quick user interface elements up and running.
 WIth this version, I will be using React.js to build out interface examples.
 We will install that in the next Git commit.

+## Adding Routes!

+In a single page application - a web application that acts like a single page - you still need to switch to different "pages".
+In a Single-page application, these are called "routes" - at least the URLs are.
+We are adding react-router to handle that.
+This seems to be the most popular way to do it for a React app.
+We are also adding react-router-bootstrap for some bootstrap integration.